Opentrons/opentrons/api/docs/v2/new_labware.rst

 The functions in the :ref:`new-well-access` section above return a single :py:class:`.Well` object or a larger object representing many wells. :py:class:`.Well` objects have attributes that provide information about their physical shape, such as the depth or diameter, as specified in their corresponding labware definition.
 These properties can be used for different applications, such as calculating the volume of a well or a :ref:`position-relative-labware`.

 In the code samples below, the ``load_labware`` method uses a Flex deck slot location.
 OT-2 users should replace ``D1`` with ``1``.
 Although our Python API knows how to automatically translate Flex and OT-2 deck locations, it's a good practice to use the  deck location coordinates that match your robot model.
+See :ref:`deck-slots` for more information.

 Depth
 ^^^^^